flutter/packages/packages/pigeon/README.md

 # Pigeon

-Pigeon is a code generator tool to make communication between Flutter and the host platform type-safe, easier and faster.
+Pigeon is a code generator tool to make communication between Flutter and the host platform type-safe, also easier and faster to implement.

 ## Supported Platforms